AdamKopf/gmail-filterere/README.md

    - Click **"Generate new private key"** at the bottom
    - A JSON file will download containing your credentials

-3. **Add the Service Account Key to clearmail**:
+3. **Add the Service Account Key to filterere**:
-   - Create a `certs` directory in the clearmail project root if it doesn't exist:
+   - Create a `certs` directory in the filterere project root if it doesn't exist:
      ```bash
      mkdir -p certs
      ```